tlswg/tls13-spec/draft-ietf-tls-tls13.md

        } ServerHello;

 version
-: This field contains the version of TLS negotiated for this session.
+: This field contains the version of TLS negotiated for this connection.
 Servers MUST select a version from the list in ClientHello.supported_versions extension.
   A client which receives a version that was not offered MUST abort the handshake.
   For this version of the specification, the version is 0x0304.
 (See